+BD: What can directors do to become more comfortable with technology?
 Get educated beyond compliance training.
 Attend Bank Director conferences, ask questions, talk to folks involved in financial technology, follow automation.
 Pay attention to what’s trending.
 Get connected to social media.
 Join LinkedIn and gain perspective on what’s going on in the United States and abroad pertaining to technology in the financial sector.
 See what other people are doing outside of your own market.

 Change up the boardroom.
 Board appointment should be strategic in nature and no longer be about bringing your childhood friend or local jeweler down the street on your board.
 Bring in a fresh perspective.
 Evaluate board terms and board limits.
 A board that is a strategic asset to its bank should consist of expertise in marketing, cybersecurity, digital/e-commerce, financial and risk.
 Each of these appointments should be from outside your institution.
 Do not be opposed to bringing in someone younger in their 30s or 40s.
 By bringing in somebody younger, you bring in someone who is engaged in social media.
 Social media is where it’s at.
 We have banks that are interacting and partnering with Facebook.
 Bank of America just started letting customers transact through a universal login with Facebook where their customers can pay their mortgage payments, they can transfer money between accounts, they can do a variety of things through Facebook.
 The remainder of your director appointments should be former or current CEOs who provide a macro-level mindset to the ongoing challenges facing the institution.

+BD: What are some of the barriers to innovation, particularly in the community bank space, around financial technology?
 Lack of understanding the competitive landscape (it’s no longer just the community bank down the street), time, cost and willingness to embark upon a digital transformation.
 It’s a lot of heavy lifting for management, and oftentimes the board does not understand the complexities and costs associated with this endeavor.
 Many banks do not fully understand the technology contracts they have in place with their core providers and other technology vendors.
 Those contracts have them locked in for a duration of time, typically three to seven years.
 That is the number one barrier to making any changes.
 It is costly to exit existing contracts.

 Many community banks are under utilizing the capability of their existing vendors.
 At Mechanics Bank, we went through and evaluated every vendor contract.
 We cut $3.5 million dollars out of our budget in a single calendar year through renegotiating, exiting and forming new relationships with vendors.
 We found we were paying for services we did not need and paying for services we weren’t using but should be using.
 This is the first step in embarking upon a new digital strategy.